 Before beginning MA estate recovery, you must request a claims payment history from DHS.
 A PIN report may not be submitted to any party, to attorneys, or to the court.

 In summary, you can use a PIN report to investigate whether to begin estate recovery, but you may use only a claim total from a claims-payment-history report to recover on an estate.

-MA providers have up to one year from the date of service to bill DHS.
+MA providers have one year from the date of service to bill DHS.
 In addition, amounts billed for MA services may be adjusted at a later date.
 Consequently, depending on the circumstances, if you order a second MA claims payment history for a deceased MA member at a later date, the MA claim total from the new reports may be different from what was previously reported.
 Change is the nature of the health care system.
 If circumstances demand that you order a second MA claims payment history, use the MA claim total from the new reports and revise your MA claim amount to the new total if you have already asserted the old MA claim amount in probate or elsewhere.Report/Rate this page